 Videoconferencing Learning Experience

-Videoconferencing has been used at Masaryk University for years, but now it is gaining more popularity and makes it possible to meet, learn and work with fellow students from Aberystwyth University and around the world. videoconferencing not only enables meetings that would be otherwise impossible due to travel expenses, but also increases learning productivity, motivation and promotes teamwork.
+Videoconferencing has been used at Masaryk University for years, but now it is gaining more popularity and this particular course made it possible to meet, learn and work with fellow students from Aberystwyth University and around the world Other advantages are that videoconferencing not only enables meetings that would be otherwise impossible due to travel expenses, but also increases learning productivity, motivation and promotes teamwork.

 Unlike traditional classes, videoconferencing abolishes geographical borders.
-In an instant the course Videoconferencing in English made it possible to gather students of more than ten nationalities and cultures at the same classroom.
-Due to the fact, that there are considerably less people in class, videoconferencing engages everyone with no exceptions in a discussion.
+In an instant the course ‘Videoconferencing in English’ made it possible to gather students of more than ten nationalities and cultures in the same virtual ‘classroom’.
+Due to the fact that there are considerably fewer people in class, videoconferencing engages everyone with no exceptions in a discussion.
 Thus, while participating in a videoconference students learn to articulate their thoughts more clearly and practise their public speaking skills.
-On the other hand, such cultural diversity creates certain challenges - students are exposed to a variety of accents, which vary among representatives of every country.
-Being not used to the speed and manner of speech of each other, learners employ note-taking, which promotes active listening and helps to record and summarize information for future reference.
+On the other hand, such cultural diversity creates certain challenges; students are exposed to a variety of accents, which vary among representatives of every country.
+Not being used to the speed and manner of speech of each other, learners employ note-taking, which promotes active listening and helps to record and summarize information for future reference.

 One of the other obvious benefits of videoconferencing classes at Masaryk University in comparison to traditional ones is the fact that videoconferences are always recorded.
 This gives students an opportunity to go back and observe the typical mistakes they make while communicating in English at a later date.
 Furthermore, feedback is immediately provided by the teacher after every class, which allows students to critically assess their progress.

-All things considered, the course Videoconferencing in English provided a unique opportunity to participate in collaborative activities with students coming from different cultural as well as educational backgrounds.
-Conjoining efforts of the people engaged along with the usage of audio and visual contact have served as a powerful tool for improving English and developing cultural awareness.
+All things considered, the course ‘Videoconferencing in English’ provided a unique opportunity to participate in collaborative activities with students coming from different cultural as well as educational backgrounds.
+Conjoined efforts of the people engaged along with the usage of audio and visual contact have served as a powerful tool for improving English language skills and developing cultural awareness.

 8) Olga

-I want to share with you some experience I’ve recently had.
-For the last 3 months nearly each week I had a videoconference with exchange students in one of British Universitites.
-However first it’s useful to start with some pre-course information.
+I want to share with you an experience I’ve recently had.
+For the last 3 months nearly every week I have had a videoconference with exchange students at one of the British Universities. first it’s useful to start with some pre-course information.

 Being an exchange student I had to choose several subjects which correspond to my home studies.
 To tell the truth, this subject had nothing to do with them – they were quite an innovation for me – and this was what attracted me most.
-Consequently I chose this VC course, having not even a slight vision of how it can work.
+Consequently I chose this VC course, having not even the slightest idea/clue of how it might/could work.

 I would like to admit that I liked the first class a lot!
-Although I was in panic looking for the room, as a famous proverb goes, the end justifies the means.
-Finally I found the room and it looked so professional!
-Believe it or not, at once I started longing for studying.
+Although I was in a panic looking for the room, as a famous proverb goes, the end justified the means.
+Finally, I found the room and it looked so professional!
+Believe it or not, I at once started longing to study.
 The table, the curtain, the screen, the camera – all the facilities looked so inspiring.
-Then, don’t consider it as a flatter, I heard a professor’s speech – and it invigorated me even more.
+Then(don’t consider it as flattery) I heard a professor’s speech – and it invigorated me even more.
 His speech sounded so confident and so British that I even tried to copy it (of course without success).

-With the first session of Videoconference I understood that it’s very important not only to speak articulately, but to behave properly and to have an eye on your personal movements during the speech.
-Moreover I realized that my style of speaking was far from being perfect.
+From the first session of Videoconference I understood that it’s very important not only to speak articulately, but to behave properly and to keep an eye on your personal movements whilst talking.
+Moreover, I realized that my style of speaking was far from perfect.
 Certainly I was disappointed – but it only motivated me to further practice.